Internships at Joint Council

 - Responsible for assisting in implementing and participating in organization’s fundraising events, including online and in-person events, during internship.

-- Responsible for assisting in implementing and participating in the organization’s 38th Annual Child Welfare Symposium to occur in April 2014.
-(Travel details and onsite experience tbd).
+- Responsible for assisting in implementing and participating in the organization’s 38th Annual Child Welfare Symposium to occur in April 2014 in San Francisco.